HuMingLab/ecDNAcaller/README.md

 * **Single-cell Hi-C contact matrices**
 * **Trained logistic regression model**

 Note: see **File format requirements** for examples.
-File names are currently hard-coded in `ecDNAfinder` script.
+File names are currently hard-coded in `ecDNAcaller` script.
 Modify the section below if needed:

 ```